v8/v8.dev/src/blog/understanding-ecma-part-2.md

 [Spec: OrdinaryGet](https://tc39.es/ecma262/#sec-ordinaryget)

-And here's we see the prototype chain walk: if we don't find the property as an own property, we recurse into the prototype's `[[Get]]` method.
+The prototype chain walk is inside step 3: if we don't find the property as an own property, we recurse into the prototype's `[[Get]]` method.

 We also pass the original `Receiver`, the object on which `Get` was originally called, through the recursion.
 The `Receiver` is only used if the property is an accessor property, in which case it's passed as the "this object" when calling the getter function.